10 Tax Deductions You Didn’t Know Existed

-A number of tax deductions are out there that many taxpayers seem to forget about because they are so uncommon.
+There are a number of tax deductions that taxpayers forget about because they are so uncommon.
 This is especially true for those deductions that are hidden within the itemized section since many taxpayers opt for standard deductions on their returns.

-But knowing about them and claiming them could significantly reduce your taxable income.
-So before you start preparing your 2009 tax return, it’s good to see if you qualify for one of the following tax deductions.
+But knowing about these deductions and claiming them could significantly reduce your taxable income.
+So before you start preparing your 2020 tax return, see if you qualify for one of the following tax deductions.

-If you’re a constant giver, you should not forget to take advantage of the tax deductions available to those who give to charity. (like those who gave to Haiti) Typically, you qualify if you give donations of cash and property to qualified non-profit organizations.
+If you’re a constant giver, you shouldn’t forget to take advantage of the tax deductions available to those who give to charity.
+Typically, you qualify if you give donations of cash and property to qualified non-profit organizations, up to 60% of your adjusted gross income.
 However, in order for the donations to be deductible, you must keep records of your contributions.
 This is especially true of any gifts that add up to more than $250.

-This deduction is available to homeowners who are paying interest on their mortgage every year.
-This is definitely one you don’t want to miss because it offers the opportunity to reduce your taxable income based on how much you’ve paid out in interest on your home loan.
+This deduction is available to homeowners who are paying interest on their mortgage every year, up to $750,000 in principal.
+This is one you don’t want to miss because it offers the opportunity to reduce your taxable income based on how much you’ve paid out in interest on your home loan.

-Even though this deduction is not itemized, it is one many people don’t notice because they have no idea about it.
+Even though this deduction is not itemized, it’s one many people don’t notice because they have no idea about it.

 Basically, it allows people in certain professions to deduct their job-related expenses.
 These professions include those in the performing arts like music, dancing and acting.